 Only 14 states have laws that say who owns the black box—Pennsylvania is not one of them.
 What this means for you is that the police can take the box without a search warrant if they impound your vehicle.

 “There's privacy concerns, because people are always concerned about big brother watching,” said Cooper.
 “With admissibility and discovery of the data, and how it's used, it's really a balance that has to be struck between safety and privacy concerns.”

 Since 2011, vehicle manufacturers have been obligated to tell consumers if their vehicles contain an “event data recorder” in the owner’s manual.
 By September, all new vehicles will be made with black boxes inside of them.

 Police cannot take the black boxes for traffic stops, only for crash investigations.

-If you’ve been involved in a York car crash, contact the law offices of Schmidt Kramer.
+If you’ve been involved in a York car crash, contact a Harrisburg personal injury lawyer from the law offices of Schmidt Kramer.
 We may be able to help you get the compensation you are entitled to.